dlang-community/awesome-d/README.md

 *D related tutorials.*
 * [Pragmatic D tutorial](http://qznc.github.io/d-tut/index.html) - This is a pragmatic introduction to the D Programming Language. by Andreas Zwinkau.
 * [D Template Tutorial](https://github.com/PhilippeSigaud/D-templates-tutorial) - A tutorial dedicated to D Templates.
 Very good explanation about templates.
 Has pdf version. by Philippe Sigaud.
+* [Component programmiong in D](http://www.drdobbs.com/architecture-and-design/component-programming-in-d/240008321) - An article written by Walter Bright that elicits how D's functional support leads to a flexible and beautiful component programming style.
+* [Component programming with ranges](http://wiki.dlang.org/Component_programming_with_ranges) - A detailed blog post about how to do component programming in a D idiomatic way with ranges, with a full working example.
 * [Functional image processing in D](http://blog.thecybershadow.net/2014/03/21/functional-image-processing-in-d/) - A very interesting tutorial about writing an image processing lib in D. Shows the power of D's templates/CTFE/Ranges/UCFS for functional style programming.
-* [Component programmiong in D](http://www.drdobbs.com/architecture-and-design/component-programming-in-d/240008321) - An article written by Walter Bright that elicits how D's functional support leads to a flexible and beautiful component programming style.

 ## Web Frameworks
 *Full stack web frameworks.*